sebproell/4C/doc/readthedocs/boundaryconditions.rst

 nodes shall remain independent (e.g. joints and hinges in frames).
 While it is very easy to couple all(!)
 DoFs of several nodes at the same geometrical position (by simply merging the nodes into one node), things are more complicated if only certain DoFs are to be coupled.
-While it would always be possible to introduce this coupling as a Dirichlet condition / Multipoint Constraint into the final system of equations, we have decided to implement this at a more fundamental level by changing the assigment of DoFs according to the existing coupling conditions.
+While it would always be possible to introduce this coupling as a Dirichlet condition / Multipoint Constraint into the final system of equations, we have decided to implement this at a more fundamental level by changing the assignment of DoFs according to the existing coupling conditions.
 Thus, if a point coupling condition is introduced for a set of nodes, the DoFs to be coupled are identified and the same(!)
 DoFs are then assigned to all participating nodes, while the remaining uncoupled DoFs are created and assigned independently for each node.
 This required some changes in the way nodal DoFs are assigned and handled in |FOURC|.